faizal108/30daysofcode/README.md

 <details>
   <summary><h2>Day-8</h2></summary>
-  <p>You are given strings S and T consisting of lowercase English letters.
+  <p><pre>You are given strings S and T consisting of lowercase English letters.
 Determine whether T is a (contiguous) substring of S.

 A string Y is said to be a (contiguous) substring of X if and only if Y can be obtained by performing the operation below on X zero or more times.